johnjoshuajamora/exam-calendar/README.md

 # Getting Started with Exam Calendar

-This project is a React application for managing exams and schedules.
+This project is a React application for an exam/assessment for a company.

 ## Prerequisites